Breville the Super Q Review

 Our Analysis and Test Results

-This 10.5 by 8.1 by 18 inch Super Q comes equipped with a blender jug, a personal blender cup and blade system, a tamper, a scraper, and a recipe book.
-The 50-ounce jar is large enough for a big batch of margaritas or soup for the family.
-It has a digital timer, five presets, and 12 speed settings.
+The Breville Super Q comes equipped with a 68-ounce blender jug, a 24-ounce personal blender cup and blade system, a tamper, a spatula, and even a recipe book.
+The main jug is large enough for a big batch of margaritas or enough soup to feed the whole family, yet the 85-square-inch footprint fits easily on most countertops.
+The interface features five easy-to-use presets — Green Smoothie, Smoothie, Soup, Ice Crush, and Frozen Dessert — a digital timer, and 12 speed settings, making the Super Q an incredibly versatile blender.

 Performance Comparison